NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/quoFEMtutorial.rst

             Login window

-     If you don't have the DesignSafe account, sign up at |DesignSafe|.
+     If you don't have the DesignSafe account, you can easily sign up at |DesignSafe|.

-     Then by clicking **RUN at DesignSafe**, one can specify the options.
-Please see :ref:`here<lbl-usage>` for more details.
+     Then by clicking **RUN at DesignSafe**, one can specify the job details.
+Please see :ref:`here<lbl-usage>` for more details on the number of nodes and processors.

         .. figure:: figures/step3_Run.PNG